vercel/virtual-event-starter-kit/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fvirtual-event-starter-kit&project-name=virtual-event-starter-kit&repository-name=virtual-event-starter-kit&demo-title=Virtual%20Event%20Starter%20Kit&demo-description=Jumpstart%20your%20virtual%20event%20and%20scale%20to%20any%20size%20with%20Next.js%20and%20Vercel.&demo-url=https%3A%2F%2Fdemo.vercel.events%2F&demo-image=https%3A%2F%2Fdemo.vercel.events%2Fdeploy.png&integration-ids=oac_I1h8Dm9Mf30VNb3xQ0hebYvS&external-id={%22githubRepo%22:%20%22vercel/virtual-event-starter-kit%22})

-You’ll be asked to install a [DatoCMS](https://www.datocms.com) integration.
-It lets you sign up or log in to DatoCMS and create a new DatoCMS project based on the data used in the demo.
+You’ll be asked to install the [DatoCMS](https://www.datocms.com) integration.
+It lets you sign up or log in to DatoCMS and create a new DatoCMS project based on the data (speakers, stages, etc.) used in the demo.

 Feel free to modify the code to use a different content management system.
 See `lib/cms-api.ts` for details.